 The first person you turn to might be a trusted family member or friend.
 This is often a good place to start, as it gives you a chance to explore the issue safely, and even see it from a different perspective.

-However, it can sometimes be more useful to speak with a professional relationship counsellor, as friends and family aren’t always equipped to deal with the issues at hand.
-A counsellor can help by offering emotional support, and helping you and your partner to see things from each other’s point of view.
+However, it can sometimes be more useful to speak with a professional relationship counselor, as friends and family aren’t always equipped to deal with the issues at hand.
+A counselor can help by offering emotional support and helping you and your partner to see things from each other’s point of view.
 This can allow you both to see how you might be contributing to the issue and what you can do to help move things forward.